phogue/Potato-Documentation/src/content/getting-started/faq-general.md

 Yes, we have a setup program included with Procon.
 This just helps you create a self signed certificate to accept commands, setup the base language for Procon to use as well as an administrator/streaming account.
 When those are setup you'll then get a command line to execute Procon with.

-Procon should then execute and accept commands from a UI or other service.
+Procon should then execute and accept commands from a Peeler or other service.

 > Can the sandbox for plugins be disabled or altered by the user?